How to configure Syncfusion® Blazor components in bUnit testing

 Open Visual Studio 2022 and create a new

-xUnit Test Project
+xUnit Test Project.

 Specify the project name and click the

-Manage NuGet Package
+Manage NuGet Packages.

-Search
+Search for

-and install both NuGet packages in the test project.
+bunitand install both NuGet packages in the test project.

 Add Existing Blazor App and Configure it on xUnit Project